Branding instincts that are almost always wrong

 Here are a few of those:

 I’ll just pick my favorite typeface - The job of the lettering style for your logo is to complement and support your symbol - not to upstage it.
-Often, the less interesting or remarkable typographic choice is the one that works harder for you.
+Often, the less remarkable typographic choice is the one that works harder for you.

 If we can’t decide between good options, we should ask our friends to vote - Trust your team and trust yourself.
 People who have not been involved in the project are likely to bring in irrelevant biases.
 More often than not, folks will gravitate to the familiar - preferring marks that look like logos they already like over fresh ideas.
 If you feel like you really need input from outside the team, there’s a better way to do that than to take a vote.